Vegan Guide to Myanmar

 Social House Restaurant

 This was our favourite spot in Ngwe Saung for a number of reasons.
 The vegan food was delicous and the portions were generous which is always a good start for us!
-But in addition to that it was the lovely owner who was truly passionate about his food and took time to chat with us each time we visited.
-The veg curry was very good as was everything else we tried, we would highly recommend Social House Restaurant if you are in Ngwe Saung.
+But in addition to that, the owner was lovely and truly passionate about his food, taking time to chat with us each time we visited.
+The veg curry and tea leaf salad were very good, as was everything else we tried.
+We would highly recommend Social House Restaurant if you are in Ngwe Saung.

 Sanctum Inle Resort